 Kiran is an architect and urban designer based in Bangalore.
 She has completed her PhD in Urban design from CEPT University, Ahmedabad.
 She has had an architectural & urban design practice for more than 20 years.
 She has been teaching courses at CEPT University in Ahmedabad, at Azim Premji University & RV college of architecture in Bangalore.

 Suresh Bhagavatula is Associate Professor at the Indian Institute of Management in Bangalore (IIMB).
 He has a PhD in Entrepreneurship from Vrije Universiteit, Amsterdam.
 His research interests are in two partly overlapping domains – Entrepreneurship and Social Networks.
 He has co-authored a chapter in the book ‘Informal Urban Street markets’ that looks at situational social capital and urban space.

 Manasa Vinodkumar is an architect who graduated from Acharya's NRV School of Architecture in 2018.
-Currently, she is involved with the design & detailing of buildings at VBT Consortium, Bangalore.
-She would like to understand sustainable design and enjoys going on long bike rides in the city looking for cultural stories.
+Previously, she was involved with the design & detailing of buildings at VBT Consortium, Bangalore.
+She would now like to understand cultural geographies in sustainable urban design.
+She enjoys going on long bike rides in the city looking for stories.

 Rhea Pai is an architect who graduated from R.V.
 College of Architecture in 2018.
 She gained extensive professional knowledge at Stapati Bangalore.
 Currently, she would like to explore the different facets of urban design, spacemaking and design ecologies and understand cities through its connections with the built environment and people.